Bankruptcy Attorney in Killeen, TX

 - Chapter 11 – This is the form of bankruptcy typically chosen by business owners.
 Critically, business owners who file for financial relief under Chapter 11 will be able to keep their business up and running while they reorganize and repay their debt.
 As such, this might be the right choice for business owners in Killeen with significant income and assets.

 - Chapter 12 – This form of bankruptcy is the way to go for people with family-owned farms and fishing operations.
 Chapter 12 is meant to deal with greater debts than Chapter 13 and it is also less complicated and less expensive than Chapter 11.

 - Chapter 13 – This form of bankruptcy is often described as the “wage earner’s bankruptcy” since it is specifically designed to help people with regular income.
 Though Chapter 13 will not allow people to simply get rid of their debts, it does allow people to make payments—which are often at a reduced rate—over a greater period of time.
 Additionally, Chapter 13 can be helpful for people with homes in danger of foreclosure; foreclosure sales will be halted and homeowners will be given up to five years to repay missed mortgage payments—without late fees and interest—once they are granted Chapter 13 protection.

-Whatever your financial circumstances happen to be, our Killeen legal team can help you choose the course of action that will be right for you.
+Whatever your financial circumstances happen to be, Erin Shank and her office staff can help you choose the course of action that will be right for you.

-If you live in Killeen and are struggling with unmanageable debt, take the first step towards financial freedom and call my office today.
-When you work with me, you can rest assured that you will be represented by someone who understands exactly what you are going through for two good reasons: I have over 30 years of expensive practicing law and my practice is exclusively dedicated to bankruptcy law.
-To reach me, you can call my Killeen offices at (254) 296-1161.
+If you live in Killeen and are struggling with unmanageable debt, take the first step towards financial freedom and call Erin’s office today.
+When you work with Erin, you can rest assured that you will be represented by someone who understands exactly what you are going through for two good reasons: she has over 30 years of expensive practicing law and her practice is exclusively dedicated to bankruptcy law.
+To reach Erin, you can call the Killeen office at (254) 296-1161 and schedule an appointment.